Longdon-on-Tern

 Longdon-upon-Tern (also known as Longdon-on-Tern or colloquially Longdon) is a village in the civil parish of Rodington, in the unitary district of Telford and Wrekin, in Shropshire, England.
 It is approximately 7 mi east of Shrewsbury and 7 mi north-west of Telford.
 Longdon-Upon-Tern is situated on the River Tern, a tributary of the River Severn.
 In 1971, the parish had a population of 127.

 Settled since at least the Normans, the village is notable as the site of the Longdon-on-Tern Aqueduct, the first large-scale cast iron navigable aqueduct, designed and built by Thomas Telford for the canal.
-The aqueduct is Grade I listed and a preserved as a scheduled ancient monument.
+The aqueduct is Grade I listed and a preserved as a scheduled monument.

 History

 The name Longdon is derived from two Old English words, lang and dūn, meaning long hill.

 A settlement at Longdon-Upon-Tern dates to at least the Normans, as it is mentioned in the Domesday Book of 1086 as Languedune, held by St. Alkmund's Church, Shrewsbury.
 It continued with the church until the 12th century when it passed to Lilleshall Abbey until its dissolution in the 16th century.
 Its Domesday assets were: 2 hides, 5 ploughs, and a mill worth 5s.